Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 You can configure two variables:

 + `number-of-farm-cycles` : Number of farm cycles before the bot stops completely.
 The default is 1.
 + `break-duration` : Duration of breaks between farm cycles, in minutes.
 You can also specify a range like '60-120'.
-I will then pick a random value in this range.
+It will then pick a random value in this range.

 Here is an example of applying a configuration for three farm cycles with breaks of 20 to 40 minutes in between: